It seems like a relatively minor policy decision for the Academy Art Museum to drop its three-dollar admissions charge, but it’s actually a big deal.

 The Spy sat down with AAM Board Chair Nanny Trippe and Director Sarah Jesse to understand more clearly how meaningful this policy change has been for the Mid-Shore community.

-This video is approximately ten minutes in length.
-For more information about Academy Art Museum please go here.
+This video is approximately two minutes in length.
+For more information about the Academy Art Museum please go here.